 5.2 Routine visits to the Premises for the taking of readings and maintenance of the Equipment shall take place at such intervals as may be agreed between the parties in writing.

-5.3 In the event of an emergency visit to the Premises being required the Licensee shall first contact the Licensor's Operations and Planning Centre at Trinity House Depot, Harwich (telephone 01255 245 012) to agree a suitable time for the emergency visit.
+5.3 In the event of an emergency visit to the Premises being required the Licensee shall first contact the Licensor's Operations and Planning Centre at Trinity House Depot, Harwich to agree a suitable time for the emergency visit.

 5.4 The Licensee shall not visit the Premises unless supervised by an authorised representative of the Licensor.